-Main figure
+Figures

-Figure 1: Results from the primary analyses of CPRD data comparing prescription of a lipid-regulating drug with no prescription, stratified by dementia outcome and drug class.
+Figure 1: Results from the primary analyses of CPRD data comparing prescription of an lipid-regulating drug with no prescription, stratified by dementia outcome and drug class.
 All results were obtained using the fully adjusted model and participant age as the time scale.

 Bibliography